Jerry McGeorge: Career

 The Blackstones were a Beatles-influenced quartet who performed and recorded many original compositions penned by Boyan, with McGeorge as collaborator.
 The Blackstones performed with a number of high-profile rock acts during 1965, including The Byrds, The Beau Brummels and Herman's Hermits.
-The band developed a significant following and, as a result, was invited to play at The Cellar a teen dance club in Arlington Heights, Illinois, home of house band The Shadows of Knight.
-There the Blackstones became a sensation, with McGeorge's guitar and vocal skills a major factor in their success.
+The band developed a following and, as a result, was invited to play at The Cellar, a teen dance club in Arlington Heights, Illinois, home of house band The Shadows of Knight.
 The Blackstones disintegrated in Fall 1965 after two members, bassist Tom Osborne and drummer David Blanchard, were drafted into the US Army.

 Attempts to replace them were unsuccessful and McGeorge became interested in the sudden opening in the Shadows of Knight created by the loss of rhythm guitarist, Norm Gotsch, who was also drafted into the U.S. military.
 The Shadows of Knight's Joe Kelley gauged McGeorge's interest in joining the band and he made the difficult decision to part company with friend Boyan to accept The Shadows' offer.
 McGeorge's influence on the Shadows of Knight, and theirs upon him, were enormous.
 His high energy level, showmanship and inventive secondary role play behind the often brilliant guitar work of Joe Kelley, intertwined with drummer Tom Shiffour's riffing, helped give the band its signature sound.
 McGeorge's insistence the band not stray from its unique sound resulted in the ground-breaking live studio recording techniques employed in production of the band's late 1966 classic "I'm Gonna Make You Mine".

-As the Shadows of Knight's short-lived run through 1966 and mid-1967 came to an end, McGeorge accepted a surprising invitation from H.P.
-Lovecraft's leader, George Edwards (aka Ethan Kenning), to join that band on bass.
-With another difficult career decision behind him, McGeorge made the transition to not only a new group and a new genre, but to a new instrument as well.
-With only a few days to learn his new band's songs and bass lines, he appeared on their notable first album of the same name.
-McGeorge again succeeded in adding a unique dimension to this somewhat quirky band and its thematic repertoire.
+As the Shadows of Knight's short-lived run through 1966 and mid-1967 came to an end, McGeorge accepted an invitation from H.P.
+Lovecraft's leader, George Edwards (aka Ethan Kenning), to join the band on bass.